Your basket is currently empty!

 Navigating the process of cognitive assessment and diagnosis can feel overwhelming.

-Still, addressing any potential issues head-on is essential and ensuring the best possible care for yourself or a loved one.
+Still, addressing any potential issues head-on is essential to ensure the best possible care for yourself or a loved one.

 The first stage typically involves a thorough evaluation by a healthcare professional who specialises in memory disorders or geriatrics.

-This may include physical examinations, cognitive tests, medical history review and lab work to rule out any other underlying health conditions that may be causing memory problems.
+This may include physical examinations, cognitive tests, a review of medical history, and lab work to rule out any other underlying health conditions that may be causing memory problems.

-Advances in diagnostic technology have also made detecting early signs of cognitive decline possible through imaging techniques such as magnetic resonance imaging (MRI) and positron emission tomography (PET) scans.
+Advances in diagnostic technology have also enabled the detection of early signs of cognitive decline through imaging techniques such as magnetic resonance imaging (MRI) and positron emission tomography (PET) scans.

 During the assessment, healthcare professionals will evaluate various aspects of cognition, including memory, attention, language skills, problem-solving abilities and visual-spatial functioning.

-Cognitive stimulation activities like puzzles or brain games may be administered as part of this evaluation process to gauge your current level of mental agility.
+Cognitive stimulation activities, such as puzzles or brain games, may be administered as part of this evaluation process to assessย your current level of mental agility.

-It is important to approach these assessments with honesty and openness so that your healthcare team can understand your situation accurately and make informed recommendations for treatment or management strategies tailored specifically to you.
+It is essential to approach these assessments with honesty and openness, allowing your healthcare team to accurately understand your situation and provide informed recommendations for treatment or management strategies tailored specifically to you.

 After completing the diagnostic process, if age-related memory loss is identified as the cause for concern, it is time to explore options that can help manage symptoms and maintain cognitive health.

-In conjunction with like diet modifications or stress reduction techniques, incorporating these practices into daily life can contribute significantly to effectively managing age-related memory loss.
+In conjunction with lifestyle changes, such as diet modifications and stress reduction techniques, incorporating these practices into daily life can significantly contribute to effectively managing age-related memory loss.

 Up next: learn more about specific strategies that can help promote better cognitive health as we age!